Back to Blog

 Step 3: Iterative Prompting and Code Generation

-This is where AI shines.
+This is where AI genuinely shines.
 With the architecture defined, developers work through the codebase systematically:

 The Prompt-Build-Review Cycle